18F/Modular-Contracting-And-Agile-Development/pages/projects/roth-tsp-enrollment.md

 ## What was the impact?

 The most effective email clarified the action steps needed to enroll and emphasized the potential long-term benefits of saving even a little each month.
-Sixty-seven percent more Servicemembers—4,930—enrolled in TSP in May 2015 as a result of being sent one of the messages designed using behavioral insights, compared to receiving no message at all.
+67 percent more Servicemembers—4,930—enrolled in TSP in May 2015 as a result of being sent one of the messages designed using behavioral insights, compared to receiving no message at all.